School Tours

 Unearthing Enslaved Lives Archaeology Exhibit

 On the lower level of the Manor House, students will learn about techniques archaeologists used when excavating the area where the enslaved community at Belle Grove lived.
-This interactive conversation includes discussion on what is known about the lives of the 270 people enslaved at here.
+This interactive conversation includes discussion on what is known about the lives of the 270 people enslaved at here and how archaeology is used to asnwer questions when written histories are not available.
 Then students then have an opportunity to identify some objects found in the archaeology.

 The Historic Landscape

-If time allows, after touring the Manor House, Winter Kitchen and Forge, young guests visit Belle Grove’s lawns and garden.
+If time allows, after touring the Manor House, young guests may have a chance.
 Children see the original Meathouse and Ice House, dating from 1820, and learn the methods used to preserve ice and food.
-Students also may have time to play with reproduction toys or try writing with with a quill pen and making a wax seal.
-Through these exercises they gain a greater understanding of the lives children led two hundred years ago.
+They may also visit the blacksmith forge, garden, and enslaved burial ground.
+Students also may have time to play with reproduction toys or try writing with with a quill pen and making a wax seal to gain a greater understanding of the lives children led two hundred years ago.

 Belle Grove offers programs for young audiences all year.
 After touring the Manor House groups may enjoy lunch on picnic tables on Belle Grove's lawns.
-Young visitors are welcome to visit the Museum Shop, which carries an extensive line of reproduction 18th and 19th century children's toys, games and books as well as Belle Grove souvenirs (we would be pleased to provide you with a price list before the tour).
+Please let us know if your group would like to visit the Museum Shop, which carries reproduction 18th and 19th century toys, games and books as well as Belle Grove souvenirs (we would be pleased to provide you with a price list before the tour).

 School Tour Admission Rates